 - Glue the template pieces and clothing pieces onto the paper bag!

 Did you know that the collective noun for jellyfish is a smack?
-Use this Jellyfish Craft Template to create a smack of jellyfish!
+Kids can use this Jellyfish Craft Template to create a smack of jellyfish to hang in their bedroom or to keep them occupied when it’s too rainy to go outside and hit the beach to look for the real thing.

 - Color in the jellyfish.